 No matter the catchlight source, it’s important to ensure that your catch doesn’t negatively impact the existing lights being utilized in the portrait.
 Try keeping the catchlight dim and focused to avoid drowning out any other lights involved.

 There’s a saying that claims that:

 “eyes are the window to a person’s soul”.

-Whether or not that’s true, a gaze can immediately draw in an audience.
+Whether that’s true, a gaze can immediately draw in an audience.
 Looking into one another’s eyes, people form bonds and convey emotion.
 For this reason, the catchlight is crucial.
-Bringing in just a little light ultimately can add a whole lot of life to your work.
+Bringing in just a little light ultimately can add a lot of life to your work.